Battle of Błonie (1794)

-The Battle of Błonie was fought on 10 July 1794, during the Kościuszko Uprising, near the town of Błonie, near Warsaw.
-It was fought between the Kościuszko insurrectionists led by Stanisław Mokronowski, and the Prussian Army of the Kingdom of Prussia.
-The battle ended with insurrectionists' victory, who managed to block the Prussian Army from marching towards the city of Warsaw.
+The Battle of Błonie (/pl/; Bitwa pod Błoniem; Schlacht von Błonie) was fought on 10 July 1794, during the Kościuszko Uprising, near the town of Błonie, near the city of Warsaw, then a part of the Polish–Lithuanian Commonwealth, and now located within Poland.
+It was fought by the Polish–Lithuanian insurrectionist forces led by Stanisław Mokronowski againt the Prussian Army of the Kingdom of Prussia.
+The battle ended in a Polish–Lithuanian victory, with the insurrectionist managing to block and repel the Prussian advance towards Warsaw.